-1.4 Submittals and Scheduling
+1.4 Submittals and Scheduling Delete 1.4 and replace with the following

-- .5 Imported Plant Material - .1 Plant material imported from out of province and out of country shall be accompanied with necessary federal and provincial permits and import licenses. - .2 The Contractor shall conform to all federal and provincial laws and regulations with regard to horticultural inspection of domestic and imported plant material. - .6 Condition of Plant Material - .1 Plant rootballs and containers shall be completely free of noxious weeds and volunteer plants including Horsetail and Morning Glory. - Plant materials grown or supplied in Fabric Containers are not acceptable. - .7 All materials and execution to conform to the latest edition of the BCNTA Guide Specifications for Nursery Stock and the BCNTA Guide Specifications for Landscape Construction. - .1 Submit inspection certificates as required by law for each shipment of plant material. - .2 Contractor shall provide in writing to the Contract Administrator and the City a minimum of seven (7) days prior to review of plant material at the source nursery a plant list confirming the quantity, botanical name, common name and size of plants specified. - .3 Substitutions - .1 Contractor shall provide in writing to the Contract Administrator and the City a minimum of seven (7) days prior to review of plant material at the source nursery a list of proposed substitutions for review. - .2 Plant substitutions shall be of similar genus and species and of equal or greater size as those originally specified.
-The list shall contain the following information: - .1 Botanical name, common name of the specified plant - .2 Botanical name, common name of the proposed substitute plant - .3 Pot size and plant size in the nursery - .4 Planting Schedule - .1 Contractor shall provide in writing to the Contract Administrator and the City upon award of the Contract a detailed Planting Schedule outlining dates and duration of planting operations. - .2 Revisions to the Planting Schedule as a result of delays of any kind shall be submitted to the Contract Administrator and the City in a timely manner prior to the start of planting operations. - .3 Schedule all planting to ensure optimum environmental protection, grading, growing medium placement, planting, seeding, or sodding operations as outlined in these Specifications.
+.1 Submit inspection certificates as required by law for each shipment of plant material.

+.2 Contractor shall provide in writing to the Contract Administrator and the City a minimum of seven (7) days prior to review of plant material at the source nursery a plant list confirming the quantity, botanical name, common name and size of plants specified.

+.3 Substitutions

+.2 Contractor shall provide in writing to the Contract Administrator and the City a minimum of seven (7) days prior to review of plant material at the source nursery a list of proposed substitutions for review.

+.3 Plant substitutions shall be of similar genus and species and of equal or greater size as those originally specified.
+The list shall contain the following information:

+.1 Botanical name, common name of the specified plant

+.2 Botanical name, common name of the proposed substitute plant

+.3 Pot size and plant size in the nursery

+.4 Planting Schedule

+.1 Contractor shall provide in writing to the Contract Administrator and the City upon award of the Contract a detailed Planting Schedule outlining dates and duration of planting operations.

+.2 Revisions to the Planting Schedule as a result of delays of any kind shall be submitted to the Contract Administrator and the City in a timely manner prior to the start of planting operations.

+.3 Schedule all planting to ensure optimum environmental protection, grading, growing medium placement, planting, seeding, or sodding operations as outlined in these Specifications.
 Organize scheduling to ensure a minimum duration of on-site storage of plant material, minimum movement and compaction of growing medium, and prompt mulching and watering operations.
-Coordinate Work schedule with schedule of other trades on-site. - .4 Coordinate and schedule plating such that no damage occurs to plant material before and after placement.
-In particular, meet requirements of living plant material. - .5 Product Data
+Coordinate Work schedule with schedule of other trades on-site.

+.4 Coordinate and schedule plating such that no damage occurs to plant material before and after placement.
+In particular, meet requirements of living plant material.